 In Germany, the psychotherapy charges are regulated by the official scale of fees for psychological psychotherapists (Gebührenordnung für Psychologische Psychotherapeuten or GOP).
 Your therapist should inform you of the session costs in advance.

-So this was my long guide about how to get mental health care in Germany in your language.
+So this was my very detailed guide about how to get mental health care in Germany in your language.
 It is definitely a hard journey for foreignres but doable.
-Did I miss something important in this guide?
+Did you have to look for english speaking therapists in Germany?
+How was experience looking for mental health counselling in Germany?
 Please let me know in the comments below.